HUMBL3B33/DevOps-Link/README.md

 # Open - Source Contribution

 * If you want to contribute, This repository is in build.
 Feel free to do.
-* Help needed for Alignment of books, and Readme.md creation with proper contributing guidelines.
+* Help needed for Alignment of Links, and Readme.md creation with proper contributing guidelines.

 If you like this repo, be sure to ⭐ it.